sospartan/pb-plugable-demo/README.md

 ![PocketBase UI Plugin React Example](./Screenshot.png)

-A demonstration project showcasing how to use UI plugin system to extend the Pocketbase interface with custom React applications.
+A demonstration 'to-do list' project showcasing how to use UI plugin system to extend the Pocketbase interface with custom React applications.
 **Latest version**: `0.28.4-plug`